2.3 Scholastic Standards

 An official student transcript is a permanent academic record issued by the College Registrar.
 It displays all courses taken for credit within the Maricopa Community College District and includes all grades received.
 Unlike an unofficial transcript, it is signed and dated by the College Registrar and displays the college seal of the Maricopa College issuing the official transcript.

-The transcript is issued upon written request only.
-Those students who want to transfer to other institutions of higher education, including other Maricopa Community Colleges, must request their transcript be sent from the Admissions and Records Office/Office of Student Enrollment Services.
+The transcript is issued upon request only.
+Those students who want to transfer to other institutions of higher education must request their transcript be sent from the Admissions and Records Office/Office of Student Enrollment Services.
 However, transcripts may be shared within the Maricopa Community College District without the written request of the student in compliance with FERPA.
+Students should check with the institution they intend to transfer to for requirements regarding the type (official or unofficial), handling, and number of transcripts.

-Official transcripts will not be issued to students having outstanding debts to any of the Maricopa Community Colleges.
 The release of transcripts is governed by the guidance of the Family Education Rights and Privacy Act of 1974 (see Records Policy in the Student Rights and Responsibilities section of this manual).
 There is no charge for unofficial transcripts, or for official transcripts sent between Maricopa Community Colleges.
-See the Tuition and Fee Schedule for charges for other official transcripts.
+Refer to S-4 Tuition and Fee Schedule for charges for other official transcripts.

 AMENDED through the Administrative Regulation Process, June 5, 2017